outofmbufs/tokenizer/README.md

                 tkz - The Tokenizer object itself
        RETURNS: A token, or None (to discard this match)

+If the `action` for a particular `TokenMatch` subclass will always return None, it suffices to set the `action` attribute itself to None:

+    class Foo(TokenMatch):
+        action = None

 The simplest subclasses are just conversions from matched value string to something else.
-They only need to override `_value`.
+They only need to override `valconvert`.
 For example, here is one way to implement the TokenMatchInt subclass:

     # NOTE: The real implementation of TokenMatchInt is done as
     #       a special case of TokenMatchConvert
     #
     class TokenMatchIntExample(TokenMatch):
-        def _value(self, val, /):
+        def valconvert(self, val, /):
             return int(val)

 If the subclass needs more control, it can override `action` (and may also need to override init if there are additional parameters required).
-Here is the actual implementation of TokenMatchIgnoreButKeep:
+Here is an implementation of TokenMatchIgnoreButKeep:

     class TokenMatchIgnoreButKeep(TokenMatch):